 - Losing weight

 Studies show that adding chromium and cinnamon extract to your daily health regimen can help support healthy glucose levels.

-A recent study at the School of Sport and Exercise Sciences, University of Birmingham, Birmingham, UK, found that cinnamon improved fasting glucose in eight male volunteers who underwent two 14-day studies involving cinnamon or placebo supplementation.
+A study at the School of Sport and Exercise Sciences, University of Birmingham, Birmingham, UK, found that cinnamon improved fasting glucose in eight male volunteers who underwent two 14-day studies involving cinnamon or placebo supplementation.
 Placebo supplementation was continued for 5 days following this 14-day period.

 There are many studies showing that chromium supplementation improves glucose tolerance in diabetic mice.
 Human studies are not as common, but an article published in June 2009 analyzed clinical evidence of complementary and alternative treatments of type 2 diabetes from 1966 to 2008.3 The Canadian researchers found that in a large meta-analysis:

 - Chromium supplementation reduced glycosylated hemoglobin (the amount of glucose in red blood cells) and fasting blood glucose (FBG) levels.3